 -helps to prevent the formation of blood vessels in the eye

--helps to make energy in the body and prevent fatigue
+-helps to make energy in the body to prevent fatigue

 -used for skin conditions such as dermatitis